 An alternative form of cellular beams uses fabricated sections in which the flanges sizes and web thickness and depth can be selected to be most efficient for the applied loading and opening sizes.
 Fabricated cellular beams are more efficient for heavily loaded primary beams as the web thickness can be increased relatively easily.

-Therefore, span/beam depth ratios can be increased to around 35, corresponding to about 30% reduction in beam depth relative to simply supported composite beams.
+Span/beam depth ratios can be increased to around 35, corresponding to about 30% reduction in beam depth relative to simply supported composite beams.
 The critical section for design is the beam at the tip of the haunch.
 The length of the haunch is selected to achieve an efficient moment connection to the column.
-A haunch cut from the same section (of depth D) is usually used, resulting in an overall depth at the supports of approximately 2 D. Consequently, a clear zone of depth D (typically 400 to 500 mm) is provided across approximately 85% of the beam span.
+A haunch cut from the same section (of depth h) is usually used, resulting in an overall depth at the supports of approximately 2 h.
+Consequently, a clear zone of depth h (typically 400 to 500 mm) is provided across approximately 85% of the beam span.
 A shallow beam depth therefore permits the services to be passed beneath the beams within the depth of the haunches.
 This gives greater freedom in design of the service layout and easier installation on site.

 Despite these advantages, the haunched beam solution requires careful structural design because the beams must frame into the major axis of columns in order to transfer moments to the required columns.
 The haunched beam system is ideally suited to buildings with rectangular plan form and is not generally appropriate for irregular building plan shapes.